greenbone/openvas-scanner/INSTALL.md

    Please note that you will need at least one of the following tools for a successful synchronization:

-   * rsync
+   * `rsync`
-   * wget
+   * `wget`
-   * curl
+   * `curl`

    NVT feeds are updated on a regular basis.
 Be sure to update your NVT collection regularly to detect the latest threats.

-3) The scanner needs a running redis server to temporarily store information gathered on the scanned hosts.
+3. The scanner needs a running Redis server to temporarily store information gathered on the scanned hosts.
 Redis 2.4 and newer is supported but 2.6 is recommended.
-See doc/redis_config.txt to see how to setup and run a redis server.
+See `doc/redis_config.txt` to see how to set up and run a Redis server.

    Multiple examples for various Redis versions are installed which you may use directly for a quick start:

-   $ redis-server <install-prefix>/share/doc/openvas-scanner/redis_config_examples/redis_2_4.conf
+       redis-server <install-prefix>/share/doc/openvas-scanner/redis_config_examples/redis_2_4.conf

    or

-   $ redis-server <install-prefix>/share/doc/openvas-scanner/redis_config_examples/redis_2_6.conf
+       redis-server <install-prefix>/share/doc/openvas-scanner/redis_config_examples/redis_2_6.conf

    or copy the example to another location, edit and use the copy instead.

-4) You can launch openvas-scanner using the following command:
+4. You can launch openvas-scanner using the following command:

-   $ openvassd
+       openvassd

-   Sending SIGHUP to the scanner main process will initiate a reload of the feed content and of the scanner preferences.
+   Sending `SIGHUP` to the scanner main process will initiate a reload of the feed content and of the scanner preferences.
 This will not affect running scans.

-   Please note that although you can start openvassd as a user without elevated privileges, it is recommended that you start openvassd as root since a number of Network Vulnerability Tests (NVTs) require root privileges to perform certain operations like packet forgery.
-If you run openvassd as a user without permission to perform these operations, your scan results are likely to be incomplete.
+   Please note that although you can start `openvassd` as a user without elevated privileges, it is recommended that you start `openvassd` as `root` since a number of Network Vulnerability Tests (NVTs) require root privileges to perform certain operations like packet forgery.
+If you run `openvassd` as a user without permission to perform these operations, your scan results are likely to be incomplete.

-5) Once the scanner has started, gvmd can act as a client and control the scanner.
-The actual user interfaces (for example GSA or GVM-Tools) will only interact with gvmd, not the scanner.
+5. Once the scanner has started, `gvmd` can act as a client and control the scanner.
+The actual user interfaces (for example GSA or GVM-Tools) will only interact with `gvmd`, not the scanner.

 Logging Configuration
 ---------------------